Chorus-Social/.github/profile/README.md

 Chorus Stage: This is the central backend API—the heart of the entire network, built with Python, FastAPI, and SQLAlchemy.

-Chorus Voice: The official flagship desktop client (coming soon!).
+Chorus Voice: An official client, still very early in conceptualisation.

 Chorus Audience: A simple, read-only web viewer that will serve initially as the project's public landing page.